dtischler/mbl-alpine-container/README.md

 # mbl-alpine-container

+Alpine and Python container with I2C pass-through, thus allowing the sensors to be accessed from within the container.
+Air Quality Sensor is working, GPS sensor is working, but Lightning Sensor is not.

-TODO:  The python fles in the rootfs folder are not complete.
+TODO:  The python fles in the rootfs folder are proof of concept, and read data, but do not do anything with it.
 Only air.py and gps.py work, but lightning.py does not.

-gps.py returns back the NMEA coordinates, though they still need to be parsed and converted to Lat/Long. air.py is a loop that returns the current Temp, Pressure, TVOC, and CO2. lightning.py gives an error.
+gps.py returns back the NMEA coordinates, though they still need to be parsed and converted to Lat/Long.
+There seem to be some utilities for that.

+air.py is a loop that returns the current Temp, Pressure, TVOC, and CO2 every 20 seconds.

+lightning.py gives an error.

-config.json can be modified to run any of the python scripts that you prefer.
+config.json can be modified to run any of the python scripts that you prefer upon launching the container, by changling line 10 from:

+"sh"

+to:

+"python3",
+"air.py"

+(It needs to be on two lines like that example)

 In any case, we need to come up with a way to store the values, and ship them to the Ampere box.
 Let's bypass the Edge nodes for now.